Acceptable Use Policy for Computer and Network Systems

 - Bulk Email

 In general, the use of the University's email system as medium for the bulk distribution of information is discouraged.
-Often mechanisms like targeted announcements on webCentral or Blackboard are more direct and less disruptive than electronic mail.
+Often mechanisms like targeted announcements on PioneerWeb, Blackboard, or Canvas are more direct and less disruptive than electronic mail.
 Please review the Bulk Email Policy for more information.